-Covid 19 coronavirus: 4 more probables linked to yesterday's community Covid cases
+Covid 19 coronavirus: Jacinda Ardern, Ashley Bloomfield announce four more 'probables' linked to yesterday's community Covid cases

 Businesses have a week to comply.

-Last night over 100,000 people downloaded the Covid tracer app.
+Last night, more than 100,000 people downloaded the Covid tracer app.
 Ardern urged Kiwis to download and regularly use it.

 "The intention here is that everyone is able to use the app wherever they go," Ardern said of ordering businesses to display QR codes.